Tire-pressure gauge

 Since tires are rated for specific loads at certain pressure, it is important to keep the pressure of the tire at the optimal amount.
 The precision of a typical mechanical gauge as shown is ±3 psi.
 Higher precision gauges with ±1 psi uncertainty can also be obtained.
+Consumer grade tire pressure gauges typically have maximum readout limits anywhere from 60 psi (414.7 kPa) to 100 psi (689.5 kPa).
+Commercial grade tire pressure gauges can exceed maximum readout limits of 200 psi (1379 kPa) or more, depending on the application.

 How tire-pressure gauges work

 Many modern cars now come with built-in tire pressure sensors that allow all four tire pressures to be read simultaneously from inside the car.
 Before 2005, most on-board tire-pressure monitoring systems (TPMS) used indirect pressure monitoring.
 The anti-lock brake sensors detect one tire rotating faster than the rest and indicate a low tire pressure to the driver.
 The problem with this method was that if tires all lost the same pressure then none would show up against the others to indicate a problem.
 However, research has shown that both direct and indirect tire pressure monitoring systems are equally effective.

 Tire-pressure gauges measure air pressure using various methods:

 Mechanical methods, like analog and beam gauges, use mechanical pressure sensors.
 For example, in dial gauges, a diaphragm or piston moves in response to tire pressure, causing the needle on the dial to shift.
 In beam gauges, the pressure causes a lever to move, which then aligns with a scale to indicate the pressure.

 Electronic methods are digital gauges that use sensors to detect tire pressure and convert this information into an electronic signal.
 This signal is processed and displayed on a digital screen.
 Electronic gauges may include pressure transducers or strain gauges to detect changes in pressure.